What is Days Inventory Outstanding?

 This is because the income statement covers a specific period, whereas the balance sheet is a snapshot at one particular point in time – thus, the average is used to prevent a timing mismatch between the numerator (an income statement item) and denominator (a balance sheet item).

-However, in practice, the ending balance of inventory is often used.
+However, in practice, the ending balance of inventory is often used for the convenience factor.

 Unless the company operates in a highly seasonal industry with fluctuations in sales throughout the year, the difference between methodologies tends to be insignificant in most cases.